 You can calculate the fringe benefits of your employees by dividing the total cost of fringe benefits an employee receives by the employee’s annual salary multiplied by 100.

 Fringe Benefit Rate = (Total fringe benefits an employee gets / Annual salary of the employee) x 100

 This formula seems easy to calculate; however, determining what to include while calculating the employee’s fringe benefit rate is tricky.
 Read on to learn about calculating fringe benefits and what to include in the calculation.
 This article teaches everything you must know about calculating fringe benefits and following best practices.

 To learn more via video, watch below.
 Otherwise, skip ahead.

 Calculating Fringe Benefit Rate for Salaried Employees

-Step 1: Determining The Total Cost of Fringe Benefits
+Step 1: Determining the Total Cost of Fringe Benefits

-To calculate the fringe benefit rate, you first need to determine the total cost of all fringe benefits that your employee receives.
+To calculate the fringe benefit rate, first determine the total cost of all fringe benefits that your employee receives.
 Fringe benefits are the extra perks and amenities that an employer provides in addition to an employee’s regular salary or wage.
 It includes everything from payroll taxes to paid vacations.

-If your company offers health insurance of $1,600, life insurance of $480, childcare benefits of $1,000, commuter benefits of $120 per year, and disability insurance of $600 per year, the total cost of fringe benefits would be $4,800.
+If your company offers health insurance of $1,600, life insurance of $480, childcare benefits of $1,000, commuter benefits of $120 per year, and disability insurance of $600 per year, the total cost of fringe benefits will be the sum of all, i.e., $4,800.

-Step 2: Determining The Annual Salary of The Employee
+Step 2: Determining the Annual Salary of the Employee

 Step 3: Dividing the Fringe Benefits Cost by the Annual Salary